 - From the list of options, select ‘remove’ and then decide whether you want to unsend it just for you or for all recipients.

-After you’ve done this, the other person may still get a message request in their Messenger app if they’re not already friends with you.
+After you’ve done this, the other person may still get a message request in their Messenger app if they’re not already friends with you, even after you’ve unsent a message.

 What happens after you unsend the message